 - Lacks countertop space.

-Best Types of Bathrooms for Pedestal Sinks
+Best Types of Bathroom Pedestal Sinks

-While our gallery of bathrooms with pedestal sinks showcase some primary bathrooms with pedestal sinks, generally pedestal sinks are used in powder rooms.
 The reason for this is it’s nice to create a showcase with your powder room (often used by guests) and you don’t have the same bathroom storage requirements in a powder room.

 Here’s a photograph of a powder room with a pedestal sink that really makes the powder room: